Lance0404/my_resume/lance_resume.md

 ---

 ## Profile
 Career started as a _Bioinformatic technician_, un-puzzling genome level sequencing projects.
-Later I switched my career path to the software industry.
-I develop database-driven web applications with Python, but also have experience in Kotlin, Java, Node.js and Rust.
-Till now, I have taken _backend developer_, _data engineer_ or _devops engineer_ positions.
+Later switched career path toward software industry, capable of developing web applications with compiled (Scala/Rust) or interpreted (Python/Node.js) languages along with SQL or noSQL databases.
+Besides mainly as a _backend developer_, I have taken roles as _data engineer_ or _devops engineer_ as well.

 ---

 ## Highlights
-- Experience in web application back-end development, either monolith or microservice, with multiple different languages and databases, and deployed to multiple different cloud environments.
+- Experienced in web application backend development, either monolith or microservice, with multiple different languages and databases, and deployment on different cloud services.
-- Experience in microservice development with AWS Lambda Functions written in Python or Node.js.
+- Experienced in microservice development with AWS Lambda Functions.
-- Experience in CI/CD coordinated by Jenkins (or AWS Codebuild), under containerized environments and deployed to AWS with Cloudformation template.
+- Experienced in CI/CD coordinated by Jenkins (or AWS Codebuild), under containerized environments and deployed to AWS with Cloudformation template.
-- Through carrying out the Agile/Scrum practice, I can work cooperatively within a self-organized team under a foreign environment and deliver done increments per sprint.
+- Through carrying out the Agile/Scrum practice, am capable working within a self-organized team under a foreign environment and deliver done increments per sprint.

 ---

 ## Experience

+### Constant Contact
+* **Senior Software Engineer** _Apr.
+2022 - Now_
+    - Joined a team that mainly maintains and develops system incorporated from Retention Science, a company acquired from 2020.
+These are all backend applications that mainly store customers' data and process their business logics in a scalable and performant manner.
+    - Refactored legacy code and build new features on top.
+    - Had on-call shifts for the systems under our team's maintenance.
+    - Involved with database upgrade, e.g. mysql 5.6 to 5.7, elasticsearch 6 to 1.3.
+    - Technology of frequent use: Scala, SBT, Cadence, Python, serverless, AWS ECS/Lambda/OpenSearch/Aurora MySQL/S3/SQS/SNS/Kinesis/Athena

 ### Cameo Inc.
-* **Senior Software Developer (contractor)** _Nov 2021 - Now_
+* **Senior Software Developer (contractor)** _Nov.
+2021 - Apr.
+2022_
     - Joined a team that maintains an IoT data center that collects air, water and noise data from nation-wide devices.
 Continuously refactored the code base and developed new features on top.
     - Developed public-facing RESTful APIs with Python FastAPI framework and Celery asynchronous framework, and deployed as Nginx-Gunicorn-FastAPI form with docker-compose.
     - Configured multiple Nginx web servers for redirection and load balancing, along with certificate auto renewal.